CHRISTYPAW PERSIANS

 A Scratching Post

 Once your newest family member has adjusted a bit, he will want to exercise by playing.
-Rolled-up wads of paper will do, but I suspect you've loaded up on commercial toys during your shopping trip
+Rolled-up wads of paper will do, but I suspect you've loaded up on commercial toys during your shopping trip.
+Kittens are just like children, when you get them a new toy, they LOVE it, for about two days, then they want something new.
+I suggest rotating toys, to avoid them getting bored of all of their toys:-)

 As he becomes more familiar with his surroundings and with his new human(s), your cat may want to try exploring.
 If his "safe room" is a corner of a larger room, this will progress naturally.
 If he is confined in a room, you will learn to read his body language.
 If he regularly rushes to meet you as soon as you enter, it may be time to open the door a crack to facilitate his exploring.
-However, if you have other cats or dogs in the hope, you'll need to make sure your new cat is fully integrated with the rest of your four-legged family.
+If you have other cats or dogs in the home, you'll need to make sure your new cat is fully integrated with the rest of your four-legged family.
+Do not introduce your baby to your other pets for the first week.
+Allow then to smell each other under the door but do not introduce until your current pet has had the chance to acclimate to the smell of a new kitten in the house.
+Rushing the introduction phase is probably the biggest mistake that new kitten owners make.
+It is so important to take this stage very slow so that current kitty can accept new kitty.
 As always, patience is the key word.

 All information on this site is my opinion.
 I am not a liscensed veteranarian.
 It is up to you to do your own research on how you would like to feed and care for your cat.